N. John Habraken

-N. John Habraken (born 29 October 1928, Bandung, Dutch East Indies) is a Dutch architect, educator, and theorist.
+N. John Habraken (29 October 1928 – 21 October 2023) was a Dutch architect, educator, and theorist.
 His theoretical contributions are in the field of user participation in mass housing, the integration of users and residents into the design process.
 The visual result of his theory is the architecture of lively variety.
-Habraken is the initiator of the international "Participation movement" in architecture.
-His book "Supports: An Alternative to Mass Housing", first published in 1961, is the manifesto and starting point of this movement.
-The theme "Resident or user participation" has been linked to Structuralism and Open building.
+Habraken was the initiator of the international "Participation movement" in architecture.
+His book Supports: An Alternative to Mass Housing, first published in 1961, is the manifesto and starting point of this movement.
+The theme resident or user participation has been linked to Structuralism and open building.

 Biography

-Habraken studied architecture at Delft Technical University, the Netherlands from 1948-1955.
-From 1965 to 1975, he was Director of SAR (Foundation for Architects Research) in the Netherlands, researching and developing methods for the design and construction of adaptable housing.
-In his seminal book "Supports" Habraken proposes the separation of "Supports" or base buildings from "Infills" in residential construction and design as a means of giving inhabitants a meaningful participative role in the design process.
-According to Habraken the implementation of his theory into practice is left to the decision of "the architects".
+N. John Habraken was born on 29 October 1928 in Bandung, Dutch East Indies.
+He studied architecture at Delft Technical University, the Netherlands from 1948 to 1955.
+From 1965 to 1975, he was the founding director of Stichting Architecten Research (Foundation for Architects Research) (SAR) in the Netherlands, researching and developing methods for the design and construction of adaptable housing.
+In his seminal book, Supports, Habraken proposes the separation of supports or base buildings from "Infills" in residential construction and design as a means of giving inhabitants a meaningful participative role in the design process.
+According to Habraken, the implementation of his theory into practice is left to the decision of "the architects".